SammyLord/sams-nextcloud-aio-backup/README.md

 0 0 * * * /home/sparky/backup-nextcloud.sh &
 ```

-To do a daily check to see if it's the next month.
+To do a daily check to see if it's the next month (31 days).
 If it is, it'll backup Nextcloud AIO.
 If it's not, it'll continue.

 I know it's super hacky, and I wish there was a better (or at least simpler) way to do this.
 Ugh.